Great Shelford: Parish church

-The parish church of Saint Mary the Virgin has changed little since Thomas Patesle rebuilt it in 1307; he can be seen in a monumental brass in his vicar's robes on the chancel floor.
-The tower was rebuilt with the original materials after its collapse in 1798.
+The 80ft tall parish church of Saint Mary the Virgin has changed little since Thomas Patesle rebuilt it in 1387; he can be seen in a monumental brass in his vicar's robes on the chancel floor.
+The tower was rebuilt with the original materials after its collapse in 1798, caused by a storm that destroyed half of the church.

 The church porch is two-storeyed with a splendid pelican in its fine vaulted roof, the doorway having an old niche with a Madonna.
 The spacious interior has tall arcades with medieval clerestories over them and heads between the arches, and eight fine oak angels look down from the hammerbeams of the roof.
 There is a 15th-century screen with tracery in the north aisle enclosing an altar in memory of a soldier killed on the Indian frontier; above the altar is a painting of two saints and a Roman soldier by the cross.
 The chancel stalls are carved with wild roses, the sedilia with grapes and acorns, and the reredos has a gleaming white sculpture of the Crucifixion with saints and angels under rich canopies.
 There are a few fragments of old glass, fragments of Norman carving set in a wall, and above the chancel arch a medieval painting of Doom, fading away.